About Us

 • Michael Tinsley

-Career and technical education (CTE) and Artificial Intelligence (AI) has been an important part of Michael’s lifelong profession.
+Career and technical education (CTE) and artificial intelligence (AI) have been central themes throughout Michael's career.